 VanLehn and his colleagues (e.g., Martin & VanLehn, 1995) use Bayes nets to evaluate what students know about Newtonian mechanics and kinematics.
-The on-line assessment of expertise (OLAE) collects data from students solving problems in introductory college physics and analyzes that data with probabilistic methods to determine what knowledge the student is using.
+The online assessment of expertise (OLAE) collects data from students solving problems in introductory college physics and analyzes the data with probabilistic methods to determine what knowledge the students are using.
 Using an expert model, OLAE automatically creates a Bayes net that relates knowledge, represented as a set of rules, to particular actions taken during problem solving, such as equation writing.
 Having constructed a Bayesian network, OLAE can now "observe" a student's problem-solving behavior and compute the probability that the student knows and uses each of the rules.
-The focus is on what students know and the ways in which they use that knowledge, as opposed to a more traditional focus on how much students know (i.e., number correct responses).
+The focus is on what students know and the ways in which they use that knowledge, as opposed to a more traditional focus on how much students know (e.g., number of correct responses).

 In each of these examples, the characterization of student knowledge/understanding relies on the interplay of substantive issues and psychometric/statistical technique.
-As definitions of what it means to know have changed so too have the goals of schooling and the requirements of assessments.
+As definitions of what it means to know have changed, so too have the goals of schooling and the requirements of assessments.
 Consequently, familiar measurement models have evolved (and new ones have been developed) to make it possible to reason from assessment data to inferences about student achievement in an ever broadening range of situations (Junker, 2000).
-For example, "it is now possible to characterize students in terms of multiple aspects of proficiency, rather than a single score; chart students' progress over time, instead of simply measuring performance at a particular point in time; deal with multiple paths or alternative methods of valued performance; model, monitor and improve judgments on the basis of informed evaluations; model performance at the student level and also at the group, class, school, and state levels' (Pellegrino, 2001, p.
+For example, "it is now possible to characterize students in terms of multiple aspects of proficiency, rather than a single score; chart students' progress over time, instead of simply measuring performance at a particular point in time; deal with multiple paths or alternative methods of valued performance; model, monitor, and improve judgments on the basis of informed evaluations; model performance at the level of students and also at the levels of groups, classes, schools, and states" (Pellegrino, Chudowsky, & Glaser, 2001, p.
 168).

-).
 Despite these capabilities and the availability of computers to handle the computational requirements, these and other models and methods are not widely used.
 Although some are available in off-the-shelf packages, their use requires specialized knowledge.
-Much work needs to be done to coordinate complex statistical models with current conceptions of knowledge and the kinds of performances indicative of more or less knowledge in a domain-a task which researchers are presently in a position to work out.
-Knowing what students know (Pellegrino, et al., 2001) speculates that it will take time, as experience, examples, and tools accumulate, for less traditional psychometric methods to become more widely used in the science assessment community.
+Much work needs to be done to coordinate complex statistical models with current conceptions of knowledge and the kinds of performances indicative of more or less knowledge in a domain-a task that researchers are currently in a position to work out.
+Knowing What Students Know (Pellegrino et al., 2001) speculates that it will take time, as experience, examples, and tools accumulate, for less traditional psychometric methods to become more widely used in the science assessment community.